2BWeru/Pet-website/README.md

 ## Technologies Used
 {Tell me about the languages and tools you used to create this app.
 Assume that I know you probably used HTML and CSS.
 If you did something really cool using only HTML, point that out.} -->
 ## Support and contact details
-{Should you learn more about Chef or any other german shepherd dogs and want to share the information, pull requests are welcome.
+Should you learn more about Chef or any other german shepherd dogs and want to share the information, pull requests are welcome.
-For major changes, please open an issue first to discuss what you would like to change.}
+For major changes, please open an issue first to discuss what you would like to change.
 ### License
 <!-- *{Determine the license under which this application can be used.
 See below for more details on licensing.}* -->
-Copyright (c) {2022} **MIT**
+Copyright (c) 2022 **MIT**